MicrosoftDocs/power-automate-docs/articles/sap-integration/action-screen.md

 ﻿---
-title: Understand the different action screens when integrating SAP with Power Platform.
+title: Understand the different action screens when integrating SAP with Power Platform (preview)
 description: Learn about the different action screens, and the configuration parameters for the available action screens when integrating SAP with Power Platform.
 services: ''
 suite: flow